UnicornUniverse/reactiveconf-service-worker/README.md

 It will start only server part.
 You can try your application on page <http://localhost:5000>

+# Push notification
 For push notification you need your own serviceAccountKey.
 In this example it is intentionally broken.
+You need to just update file "server/serviceAccountKey.json" with correct information.
+Registering at FireBase is free and push notifications are free as well.